emilyriehl/yoneda/src/simplicial-hott/05-segal-types.rzk.md

 # Segal Types

-These formalisations correspond to Section 5 of RS17 paper.
+These formalisations correspond to Section 5 of the RS17 paper.

 This is a literate `rzk` file: